ToolJet/ToolJet/docs/docs/widgets/table.md

 To let the user select one or more rows from the current page of a table, enable 'Bulk selection' from the inspector.
 The values of selected rows will be exposed as `selectedRows`.

+## Highlight selected row

+Activate this option on the inspector to have the last selected(clicked on) row to be highlighted.

 ## Search
 Client-side search is enabled by default and server-side search can be enabled from the events section of the inspector.
 Whenever the search text is changed, the `searchText` property of the table component is updated.
 If server-side search is enabled, `on search` event is fired after the content of `searchText` property is changed. `searchText` can be used to run a specific query to search for the records in your datasource.